bwallace/evidence_inference/pages/students.md

 - [Chantal Shaib](https://www.khoury.northeastern.edu/people/chantal-shaib/).
 PhD student in Khoury College of Computer Sciences at Northeastern.

 - [Eric Lehman](https://www.linkedin.com/in/eric-lehman-51b1419b).
 Supported as an REU while an undergraduate at Northeastern.
 Now at MIT as a PhD student (from fall 2020).
-Received an *honorable mention* for the CRA Oustanding Undergraduate Researcher Award: https://cra.org/2020-outstanding-undergraduate-researcher-award-recipients/.
+Received an *honorable mention* for the [CRA Oustanding Undergraduate Researcher Award](https://cra.org/2020-outstanding-undergraduate-researcher-award-recipients/).

 - Joshua Oquendo.
 Undergraduate at Roxbury Community College (RCC); supported as an REU.